How to Spend Your “Last” Summer Vacation (After M1)

 Your first thought might be to relax or travel — and why not?
-You’ve certainly earned it, and it’s likely this will be your last-ever summer break.
+You’ve certainly earned it, and it’s likely this will be your last full summer break.
 You’re already headlong in your professional career with an ever-busier schedule.
-But there’s something to be said about using this free time as an opportunity to think ahead and plan for your long-term career, whether that means reviewing for Step 1 or doing research work or internships.
+But there’s something to be said about using this free time as an opportunity to think ahead and plan for your long-term career, whether that means kicking back and enjoying the time, reviewing for Step 1, or doing research work or internships.

 So what should you do this summer?
-Here’s a helpful guide on how to approach your last summer vacation “ever.”
+Here’s a helpful guide on how to approach the summer between M1 and M2.

-Kick Back and RelaxYou’ve probably faced not a few challenges this year, trying to cram as much information into your brain as possible with every new topic that’s come up in your lectures.
+Kick back and relaxYou’ve probably faced more than a few challenges this year, trying to cram as much information into your brain as possible with every new topic that’s come up in your lectures.
 So, why not just kick back and take it easy?

 “Time is a gift,” and finally having some for yourself to decompress and process what this year has been like and meant to you has definite value.
-MS2 Osose of Michigan State University College of Human Medicine reiterates: “Breaks are necessary.
+As Dr. Osose Oboh, resident at Johns Hopkins Hospital, reiterates: “Breaks are necessary.
 You cannot be as productive if you don't take time for yourself to recuperate.”

 And, of course, for many, relaxing means going back “home,” and summer is your chance to finally be back with family and friends not seen since the holidays or even before.

-Dedicate a Few Hours to ReviewIt cannot be said enough: the USMLE Step 1 exam is a big deal.
-You’re required to learn and master all of the Basic Sciences, which is two years worth of information — no small feat.
-With one year down, this summer could be a great chance to go through notes, check out new resources and do some reviewing while you have the time and space to do so.
-You don’t have to dedicate entire days to studying, but between one to three hours a day should be enough to help you get a head start and develop solid habits.
+There's no getting around it: there's a lot to learn in order to pass the USMLE® Step 1 exam.
+You’re required to learn and master all of the Basic Sciences, which is two years' worth of information — no small feat.
+With one year down, this summer could be a great chance to go through notes, check out new resources, and do some reviewing while you have the time and space to do so.
+You don’t have to dedicate entire days to studying, but a little bit here and there will be enough to help you get a head start and develop solid habits.

-How you decide to spend your summer vacation will ultimately come down to decisions based on your long-term career goals, personal desires and resources available.
-There are plenty of options to choose from to make your last summer ever interesting and worthwhile.
-And there’s nothing stopping you from combining those options, too; you could get away for a week, come back to contribute to a research project and review on the weekends in between.
+How you decide to spend your summer vacation will ultimately come down to decisions based on your long-term career goals, personal desires, and the resources available.
+There are plenty of options to choose from to make your last summer ever more interesting and worthwhile.
+And there’s nothing stopping you from combining those options, too; you could get away for a week, come back to contribute to a research project, and review on the weekends in between.
 Remember, it’s your time off — make it what you want it to be.